wklken/naming/README.md

 NAMING
 ===================

-> Naming is a hard[dest] part of programming, this repo may save your time.
+> Naming is the most difficult part of programming, this repo may save your time.

 ## Background